Nextiva / Blog / Customer Experience

 Generic job descriptions that don’t fully explain the potential employee’s responsibilities and your company’s expectations can hinder your ability to attract top talent.
 Avoid vague wording and overly broad descriptions.
 Instead, clearly state the following:

-- Mandatory skills and experience: Define the essential skills, qualifications, and experience required to succeed in the role.
+• Mandatory skills and experience: Define the essential skills, qualifications, and knowledge required to succeed in the role.

 Bonus tip: Instead of listing standard offerings like vacation time, you should highlight tangible benefits that will set your company apart.
-Consider providing perks like professional development opportunities, flexible work arrangements, or wellness programs.
+Consider offering perks such as professional development opportunities, flexible work arrangements, or engagement programs.

 2. Hire for empathy and adaptability

-For both types of roles, use behavioral interview questions, role-playing scenarios, or other types of assessments to gauge candidates’ empathy, adaptability, and ability to handle different customer personalities and situations.
+For both types of roles, use behavioral interview questions, role-playing scenarios, or other assessment methods to evaluate candidates’ empathy, adaptability, and ability to manage diverse customer personalities and situations.

 Source: Gartner